graciellehigino/ms_range_interactions/manuscript.md

 to combine many different pieces of information about the occurrence of a species, so agreements and mismatches can emerge.
-Although previous studies have combined different types of occurrence data to measure the accuracy of datasets [@Hurlbert2007SpeRic; @Hurlbert2005DisRan;
-@Ficetola2014EvaRob], none have used different types of information so far (i.e., ecological characteristics other than geographical distribution).
+Although previous studies have combined different types of occurrence data to measure the accuracy of datasets [@Hurlbert2007SpeRic; @Hurlbert2005DisRan; @Ficetola2014EvaRob], none have used different types of information so far (i.e., ecological characteristics other than geographical distribution).
 Here we suggest jointly analyzing species occurrence (range maps and point occurrences) and ecological interactions to identify mismatches between datasets.

 Interactions form complex networks that shape ecological structures and maintain the essential functions of ecosystems, such as seed dispersal, pollination, and biological control [@Albrecht2018PlaAni; @Fricke2022EffDef] that ultimately affect the composition, richness, and successional patterns of communities across biomes.
-Yet, the connection between occurrence and interaction data is a frequent debate in ecology [@Blanchet2020CooNot].
+Yet, the connection between occurrence and interaction data is a frequent debate in ecology [@Blanchet2020CooNot; Wisz2013RolBio].
 For instance, macroecological models are often used with point or range occurrence data in order to investigate the dynamics of a species with its environment.
-However, these models do not account for ecological interactions, which might largely affect species distribution [@AbregoAccSpe; @Afkhami2014MutEff; @Araujo2014ImpBio;
+However, these models do not account for ecological interactions, which might largely affect species distribution [@AbregoAccSpe; @Afkhami2014MutEff;
-@Godsoe2017IntBio; @Godsoe2012HowSpe; @Gotelli2010MacSig].
-Some researchers argue that occurrence
+@Araujo2014ImpBio; @Godsoe2017IntBio; @Godsoe2012HowSpe; @Gotelli2010MacSig;
-data can also capture real-time interactions [@Roy2016FocPla; @Ryan2018RolCit], and, because of that, it would not be necessary to include ecological interaction dynamics in macroecological models.
+Wisz2013RolBio].
+Some researchers argue that occurrence data can also capture real-time interactions [@Roy2016FocPla; @Ryan2018RolCit], and, because of that, it would not be necessary to include ecological interaction dynamics in macroecological models.
 On the other hand, many mechanistic simulation models in ecology have considered the effect of competition and facilitation in range shifts.
-For example, Gotelli _et al._
--[@Gotelli2010MacSig] demonstrate how conspecific attraction might be the main factor driving the distribution of migratory birds; Afkhami _et al._
--[@Afkhami2014MutEff] explores how mutualistic fungal endophytes are responsible or expanding the range of native grass. <!---add more examples---> Yet, the use of trophic interactions in this context remains insufficient [@Cabral2017MecSim].
+For example, Gotelli _et al._ -[@Gotelli2010MacSig] demonstrate how conspecific attraction might be the main factor driving the distribution of migratory birds; Afkhami _et al._ -[@Afkhami2014MutEff] explores how mutualistic fungal endophytes are responsible or expanding the range of native grass; many other examples are discussed in Wisz _et al._ -[@Wisz2013RolBio].
+Although interactions across trophic levels are demonstrated to determine species range [@Wisz2013RolBio], the use of these interactions in mechanistic simulation models in macroecology remains insufficient [@Cabral2017MecSim].

 A significant challenge in this debate is the quality and quantity of species distribution and ecological data [@Boakes2010DisVie; @Ronquillo2020AssSpa;